Nascom: Software

 The predecessor of Borland's very successful Turbo Pascal compiler and integrated development environment (IDE) for CP/M and DOS was developed by Anders Hejlsberg of Blue Label Software for the Nascom 2, under the name Blue Label Software Pascal, or BLS Pascal.

-In 1979 the Nascom 2 came with an onboard ROM with early Microsoft Basic 8k interpreter.
+In 1979 the Nascom 2 came with an onboard ROM with early Microsoft Basic 8 KB interpreter.